Aunt Beck’s Chicken Pie

 Spatchcocked Game Hen

 An aromatic dish for small gatherings.
-These can be prepared on a sheet pan, but skillets make a better presentation.
+These can be prepared on a sheet pan, but small skillets make a better presentation.
 Preheat oven to 400.
-Rinse hen, pat dry, remove wing tips and backbone.
-Turn breast side up, open it up like a book, and whack it a time or two with your fist to crack the breastbone and flatten it out.
-Tuck the wings under the thighs.
-Oil the hen, season with salt and plenty of good black pepper.
-Line a well-oiled skillet with rosemary and garlic, place bird on top, and bake until browned.
+Rinse hen, pat dry, and remove wing tips and backbone.
+Use scissors.
+Turn breast side up, open like a book, and whack it a time or two with your fist to crack the breastbone and flatten.
+Oil hen, season with salt and plenty of good black pepper.
+Line a well-oiled skillet with minced garlic and rosemary springs, place the bird on top, tuck the wings under the breast, and bake until nicely browned.